esovm/flamingo/README.md

 ```
 ---

-For a complete view of the useful functions and macros available in Flamingo, check out the base (standard) libary [here](https://github.com/TomerShech/flamingo/blob/master/lib/base.fl).
+For a complete view of the useful functions and macros available in Flamingo, check out the base (standard) library [here](https://github.com/TomerShech/flamingo/blob/master/lib/base.fl).